BlizzardLizzard/SWE1-MTCG/README.md

-# SWE1-MTCGWe want to create a Monster Tading MTCG.Card Game where 2 player fight against each other in a round-based manner.
+# SWE1-MTCGWe want to create a Monster Tading MTCG.JsonObjects.Card Game where 2 player fight against each other in a round-based manner.